 - Creditors are threatening a winding up petition or other legal action

 - The company appears to not be viable

 - The company cannot pay its debts on time

-- The directors are concerned that the business may build up more debts.
+- The directors are concerned that the business has built up too much debt.

-- They are also worried about wrongful trading.
+- The directors are worried about wrongful trading.

-If you decide that voluntary liquidation can help you then you can end the worry.
-The process stops creditor pressure and worries, end those sleepless nights and ultimately help you get on with your life.
+The process stops creditor pressure and associated worries.
+It ends those sleepless nights and ultimately helps you get on with your life.